 Phonics Delivery

 Discrete phonic sessions are taught daily for 20-30 minutes at a suitable time to fit the class timetable (Nursery-Year 2).
 For those children who need extra phonics provision in Year 3 and above, an intervention is put into place for support.
-Those children who have an IEP may have a phonics based target to help develop their reading and writing skills.
+Those children who have a provision map may have a phonics based target to help develop their reading and writing skills.

 Phonics Curriculum (EYFS)